EmilPopovic/notifer/docs/API_REFERENCE.md

 ## Authentication

 - Student endpoints do **not** require authentication (actions are confirmed via email).
-- University endpoints require a Bearer token in the `Authorization` header.
+- Admin endpoints require a Bearer token in the `Authorization` header.
   The SHA-256 hash of the token is stored in the `.env` file.